blakeglucas/rdxsocket/README.md

 Every event in the `events` file should be of type `Event` or `CustomEvent`.
 RDX Socket can handle `CustomEvent`s with the payload located in the `detail` prop.

-### Multiple RDX Sockets
-In the event that multiple WebSockets are needed, a similar method can be used.
-However, each RDX Socket needs to placed in its own saga, since there is no way to differentiate with `request` method to dispatch, even if multiple `fork(socketHandler, url, subscriptions, connections)` are yielded.
-Different `actions.request`s need to be created for each websocket, which is why it's recommended to keep all WebSocket communication along one socket if possible.

 ### Variable Name Summary
 When learning Redux, it helped me to explain to myself what certainly variables were representing in English (especially with mapStateToProps and mapDispatchToProps).
 - `subscriptions`: The `requests` I want the socket to **subscribe** to, a.k.a. listen for internally.